Azure-Samples/service-bus-java-manage-queue-with-basic-features/README.md

 For general documentation as well as quickstarts on how to use Azure Management Libraries for Java, please see [here](https://aka.ms/azsdk/java/mgmt).

+If you find bug in the sample, please create an issue [here](https://github.com/Azure/azure-sdk-for-java/issues).

 Start to develop applications with Java on Azure [here](http://azure.com/java).

 If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).